d12frosted/elpa-mirror/stable-melpa/smooth-scroll-readme.txt

 while smooth scrolling feature is enabled, the string "SScr" will be displayed on mode line.

-Also check out the customization group
+Also check out the customization group by:

   `M-x customize-group RET smooth-scroll RET'